Gallstones are hard deposits that form inside the gallbladder. Gallstones may be as small as a grain of sand or as large as a golf ball.

 Gallstones are more common in women, Native Americans, Hispanics, people over age 40, and people who are overweight.
 Gallstones may also run in families.

 The following factors also make you more likely to develop gallstones:

 Many people with gallstones do not have any symptoms.
 The gallstones are often found during a routine x-ray, abdominal surgery, or other medical procedure.

 However, if a large stone blocks a tube or duct that drains the gallbladder, you may have a cramping pain in the middle to right upper abdomen.
 This is known as biliary colic.
 The pain goes away if the stone passes into the first part of the small intestine.

 Tests used to detect gallstones or gallbladder inflammation include:

-Gallstones develop in many people without causing symptoms.
 The chance of symptoms or complications from gallstones is low.
-Nearly all patients who have gallbladder surgery do not have their symptoms return (if the symptoms were actually caused by gallstones).
+Nearly all people who have gallbladder surgery do not have their symptoms return.